cognitiaclaeves/sourceapprentice-blog-hugo/todo/to-blog-about.md

     * **WOOPS: Hugo blog post I can be proof of concept**
       * **But currently, post extends beyond that, but doesn't include the steps I followed to actually make the working blog!!!**
     * XX Getting the domain name right for AWS Amplify Namecheap
-    * Setting up test site
+    * XX Setting up test site
     * Comments with TalkYard
       * Setting discussionId
       * Toggling comments on/off